HarryAhnHS/rock-paper-scissors/README.md

 # rock-paper-scissors
-The Odin Project - Rock Paper Scissors GUI
+The Odin Project - Rock Paper Scissors with GUI

+This game is built for desktop only, NOT mobile responsive.